Adaptive debiased machine learning using data-driven model selection techniques: Numerical experiments

 \subsection{Data-generating distributions and nuisance estimation}

-We conducted a simulation study to evaluate the performance of the plug-in and partially linear ADMLEs defined in Examples \ref{example::regress::intro} and \ref{example::partially::intro} for estimating the ATE.
-Both ADMLEs employ the relaxed highly adaptive Lasso estimator (HAL) \citep{vanderlaanGenerlaTMLEFIRST,HAL2016, bibautHAL} for the outcome regression and CATE.
-The HAL estimator is based on the sectional variation norm penalty, which extends first-order total variation denoising to nonparametric settings \citep{geerLocalAdapt, fang2021multivariate, marswithLasso}, and performs variable selection and adapts to sparse functions using a tensor product basis of piecewise linear hinge functions of the form $x \mapsto (x-u)1(x \geq u)$ with knot point $u\in\mathbb{R}$ \citep{marswithLasso}.
-We implemented the HAL estimator using the R package \texttt{hal9001} \citep{hal2} and selected the sectional variation norm tuning parameter via cross-validation.
-The R package \texttt{causalHAL} provides code for implementing both ADMLEs.
-As non-adaptive benchmarks, we included in our experiments a semiparametric ATE estimator based on a partially linear intercept model \citep{robinson1988root, imbensOverlapEstimand2006}, and the nonparametric efficient augmented inverse probability-weighted (AIPW) estimator \citep{robinsCausal,robins1995analysis}.
+We conducted a simulation study to evaluate the performance of the ADML estimators for the ATE based on the plug-in regression estimator defined in \eqref{eqn::pluginadml} and the PLR estimator in Example~\ref{example::partially::intro}.
+Both ADML estimators use the relaxed highly adaptive Lasso (HAL) estimator \citep{vanderlaanGenerlaTMLEFIRST,HAL2016,bibautHAL} for estimation of the outcome regression and the CATE.
+HAL is based on a sectional variation norm penalty, which extends first-order total variation denoising to nonparametric settings \citep{geerLocalAdapt,fang2021multivariate,marswithLasso}.
+Using a tensor-product basis of piecewise linear hinge functions of the form \(x \mapsto (x-u)1(x \ge u)\) with knot point \(u \in \mathbb{R}\), it performs variable selection and adapts to sparse functions \citep{marswithLasso}.
+We implemented HAL using the R package \texttt{hal9001} \citep{hal2}, with the sectional variation norm tuning parameter selected by cross-validation.
+Code for both ADML estimators is available in the R package \texttt{causalHAL}.
+As nonadaptive benchmarks, we included a semiparametric ATE estimator based on the partially linear intercept model \citep{robinson1988root,imbensOverlapEstimand2006} and the nonparametric efficient augmented inverse probability-weighted (AIPW) estimator \citep{robinsCausal,robins1995analysis}.